syncfusion-content/windowsforms-docs/WindowsForms/ComboBoxAdv/ComboBoxAdv-Options.md

 N> Data for the dropdown can be set using Items property.

-Refer[Data Settings](/WindowsForms/ComboBoxAdv/Data-Settings) for details.
-To know about different dropdown styles available for the control, see ReadOnly Settings section in [TextBox](/WindowsForms/ComboBoxAdv/ComboBoxAdv-Options.html#textbox)topic.
+Refer [Data Settings](/WindowsForms/ComboBoxAdv/Data-Settings) for details.
+To know about different dropdown styles available for the control, see [ReadOnly Settings](#readonly-settings) section in TextBox topic.